Data Wrangling

 TypeError: unhashable type: 'Index'

-We will get an error because we are not actually checking if a single element x can be found in y, but this code actually checks if the entire list of x is in y.
+We will get an error because we are not actually checking if a single element x can be found in y, but this code actually checks if the entire list of x is an element in y.
 Instead, the isin operator will actually check if each individual element of x is in y:

 # Check if each element of x is in y using isin